hongseok-yang/probprog19/README.md

 ## 1. Important Announcements

+#### [March 28] Project pitch on 3 April.

+On 3 April, each project group will have to give a short presentation on its project.
+The presentation will have to be mainly about topic, motivation, plan and preliminary findings.
+Groups on track A will have to prepare 10-minute presentations, which should include time for the Q&A session.
+Groups on track B will have to prepare 5-minute presentations, which also should include time for the Q&A session.
+The presentations of the groups on track B may be slightly different and focus on giving previews on the topics that they will teach.
+The order of presentation is as follows:

+1. Seungmin Ahn, Woogeun Bae, Wonjoon Jang, and Hyungseung Whang.
+2. Youngin Lee, Vu Phuong Thao, Magnus Myrmo Osberg, and Hyeonguk Ryu.
+3. Changmin Lee, An Guoyuan, Minsu Kim, and Ahcheong Lee.
+4. Seongwoong Jo, Dohyun Kim, Minji Lee, and Dongpyeong Seo.
+5. Yoonseo Kim, Haebeom Lee, and Yuna Seol.
+6. Seunghyeob Lee.
+7. Sanguk Park.
+8. Jaeseong Lee, Jinwon Lee, and Soyoon Oh.
+9. Yongsu Baek, Junho Han, Jihoon Ko, and Seungwoo Lee.

 #### [March 23] Penality scheme for late homework submissions.

 Here is our scheme for handling late homework submissions.
 It assumes that